The HOMFLY-PT polynomial and HZ factorisation: Summary and discussions

 \section{Summary and discussions}

-3mm Extending the previous study \cite{Petrou}, we found new infinite families of hyperbolic knots and links whose HOMFLY--PT polynomial has a factorised HZ transform.
-We prescribed methods for generating them involving full twists and the Jucys-Murphy braid.
-Moreover, we have derived a closed formula (\ref{FactorisedHOMFLY}) for the HOMFLY--PT polynomial for such families, obtained via inverse HZ transform.
+Extending the previous study \cite{Petrou}, we found new infinite families of hyperbolic knots and links whose HOMFLY--PT polynomial has a factorised HZ transform.
+We prescribed methods for generating them involving full twists $F_m$ and Jucys-Murphy twists $E_m$.
+Moreover, we have derived a closed formula (\ref{FactorisedHOMFLY}) for the HOMFLY--PT polynomial for such families, obtained via inverse HZ transform, that can be expressed in terms of the number of strands $m$, and the HZ numerator and denominator exponents, which depend on the number of additional twists $F_m$ and $E_m$.

-Furthermore, we discovered a relation between the HZ exponents and Khovanov homology, as the former coincide with the values of $j$ in the rows of the Khovanov table.
-In fact, in the factorised cases, the HZ transform and hence the HOMFLY--PT polynomial, is equivalent to just the Jones polynomial.
-In an upcoming paper \cite{PetrouII} we shall discuss the relation between the HZ transform and Khovanov homology for more general knots that do not admit HZ factorisability.

-We have proven the relation (\ref{KFandH1}) between the Kauffman and HOMFLY--PT polynomials for several factorised families of knots, which also reduces to a relation (\ref{AKF}) between the Alexander and Kauffman polynomials.
-The HOMFLY--PT - Kauffman relation can conjecturally be extended into a condition for factorisability of the HZ transform.
-We showed that it is equivalent to the vanishing of the number of two-crosscap BPS states in topological string theory.
-In the case of links, a similar relation (\ref{linkcriterion}) to the to Kauffman polynomial has been found which, again, seems to correspond to the vanishing of the two-crosscap BPS invariant.
-A more thorough investigation is required to fully understand the relation of the latter to HZ factorisability in the case of links.
+In Theorem~\ref{thm:} we have proven that relation (\ref{KFandH1}), which was known to hold only between the Kauffman and HOMFLY--PT polynomials of torus knots, is also valid for the newly discovered hyperbolic families.
+This motivates the Conjecture~\ref{HomflyANDKauff}, which suggests that such a HOMFLY--PT/Kauffman relation is in 1-1 correspondence with HZ factorisability.
+We further showed in (\ref{BPSandHKF}) that relation (\ref{KFandH1}) is equivalent to the vanishing of the number $\hat{N}_{g,Q}^{c=2}$ of BPS states with two-crosscaps, in topological string theory.
+In the case of two-component links, a similar relation between the HOMFLY--PT and Kauffman polynomials was proposed in (\ref{linkcriterion}) which, again, seems to correspond to the property $\hat{N}_{g,Q}^{c=2}=0$.
+A more thorough investigation is required, however, to fully understand how the latter is implied by the HOMFLY--PT/Kauffman relation in the case of links.